What is Web3.js?

 Benefits of Web3.js in Web Development

-Here, are some common issues faced when using Web3.js and their practical solutions:
+Here, are some common issues faced when using Web3.js and their practical solutions:-

 Transaction Failures